hharryyf/codeforcepractice/README.md

 Similar to 653E, nothing special. https://codeforces.com/contest/190/problem/E

 192. Tree Constructing (diff=2200, graph, construction)
-There's an obvious observation is we can construct one diameter first and then add subtrees to the vertices on that diameter. https://codeforces.com/contest/1003/problem/E
+There's an obvious observation, we can construct one diameter first and then add subtrees to the vertices on that diameter. https://codeforces.com/contest/1003/problem/E